Vancouver Institute for the Americas: Projects

-VIA main participation was the introduction of the Digital Process of academic programs.
+Since 1998, VIA's main participation was the introduction of the Digital Process of academic programs.
 VIA's implementations of sustainable education projects were mainly funded by the Canadian International Development Agency (CIDA), impacting the fields of research and professional development for e-learning and the Global Education industry working with UNESCO ASPNet initiatives.
 VIA's main research program was centered in human resources, with a focus on inclusion of multi-generational and gender equity in the workplace; these projects were affiliated and funded by University of British Columbia, UNESCO and the International Development Research Centre (IDRC).

-Along VIA's philanthropic contributions, the institute participated in Peace Building initiatives and organized events for the World Academy of Art and Science, the Peacebuilding Commission, and the Vancouver Institute Lectures.
+Along VIA's philanthropic contributions, the institute participated in Peace Building initiatives and organized events for the World Academy of Art and Science, the Peacebuilding Commission, and the Vancouver Institute Lectures at the University of British Columbia.

 Legacy

 Among VIA's main initiatives, it is well recorded at UBC its pioneering program of academic mobility across the Americas, and its active participation in the transformation process of digital academic curriculum working with the Global e-learning project ENLACES-Mineduc, based in Chile; also its affiliation to FLACSO University research projects.

 VIA stopped operating at the death of its founder Paz Buttedahl in 2007.